Respond to the request to change your child's name

 Before you start

 A court day is a day the court is open.
-This is Monday through Friday, not including any court holidays.
+This is Monday through Friday, not including any court holidays (link opens in a new tab).

-You don't have to file a response if you agree
+You don't have to respond if you agree

 If you agree to your child’s name change, you do not have to do anything.
 If you agree but you want to see the judge, make sure you file a response.
 If you don’t respond at all, the court may cancel the court date and you will not have a chance to speak with the judge.